 Bonding with your baby

 You may fall in love with your baby while you’re pregnant or at first sight, but don’t worry if you don’t.
-Lots of women find that they fall in love with their baby over time – the more you hold, feed and talk to your baby, the closer you will feel to them.
+Lots of women find that they fall in love with their baby over time.
+The more you hold, feed and talk to your baby, the closer you will feel to them.
 Find out more about ways to bond with your baby.

 It’s not like a nappy ad